dbt-labs/dbt-utils/README.md

 ```

 #### cardinality_equality ([source](macros/generic_tests/cardinality_equality.sql))
-Asserts if values in a given column have exactly the same cardinality as values from a different column in a different model.
+Asserts that values in a given column have exactly the same cardinality as values from a different column in a different model.

 **Usage:**
 ```yaml